-- No real return: Precious metals don’t have a real return.
-They don’t create anything new or better.
-Their return hinges simply on hopes for a price increase.
+- No real return: Precious metals don’t create anything new or better.
+Their return hinges simply on speculation that the price will increase.

 - Impact on people and the planet: Mining gold and silver often takes place under conditions that are harmful.